 My favorite thing about this book is that it uses a basic process of learning through line and shape.
 Exactly the same kind of process I use and that always helped me understand the human body.

 Not only that, but it shows different shapes that you can use.
 There is no true way of drawing the human body.
-You can use different kinds of shapes and still produce a faithful drawing of a person.
+You can use different shapes and still produce a faithful drawing of a person.

-It’s a very visual anatomy drawing reference book that can help you better understand the human body, especially if you’re more into technical and down to the detail teaching methods!
+It’s a very visual anatomy drawing reference book that can help you better understand the human body, especially if you’re more into technical and down-to-the-detail teaching methods!

-More than that, since this book tries to simplify every single aspect of the body, it can also be a very helpful tool for a beginner artist.
+More than that, since this book tries to simplify every aspect of the body, it can also be a helpful tool for a beginner artist.

 Anatomy for Artists: A Visual Guide To The Human Form, by 3dtotal Publishing

-I’m a big fan of 3dtotal books.
 They have many books, catered for all artists in all areas.

 Be it animation, character design, environments, sketching, tutorials, and many others, there’s something for you out there!